svetkomir/EnhancedIssues/README.md

 ## Steps to reproduce

 This is probably the most valuable information.
-If you can confirm the steps to reproduce the problem and list them I will be very grateful.
+If you can confirm the steps to reproduce the problem and list them, along with the other information, I will be very grateful.

 ## Logs
 Location of logs: `<install directory>\Enhanced\Saved\Logs`